apache/skywalking/docs/en/setup/backend/backend-cluster.md

 # Cluster Management
+In many product environments, backend need to support high throughputs and provide HA to keep robustness, so you should need cluster management always in product env.

 Backend provides several ways to do cluster management.
 Choose the one you need/want.

 - [Zookeeper coordinator](#zookeeper-coordinator).
 Use Zookeeper to let backend detects and communicates